Does One Tree Produce Enough Oxygen for One Person? The Science Explained

 Tree Health

-- Stressed trees focus on survival, not oxygen production tree
+- Stressed trees focus on survival, not oxygen production

 - Healthy urban trees clean air while producing oxygen